MikkoMMM/SpecuSim/README.md

-# What is SpecuSim?
+# What is SpecuSim: The World Simulator?
-Check back in a decade when it's started to take form.
-SpecuSim: The World Simulator is a free and open source platform mostly intended for games that take place in a complex simulated world.

-The main game mode of SpecuSim: The World Simulator is a sandbox RPG, developed in a close symbiosis with this extension to the Panda3D game engine, and hence the game mode can also be referred to as "SpecuSim".
-It attempts to be "a Dwarf Fortress of modern times", not necessarily ever going to be super popular or a commercial success if it were to be sold (not that there are plans regarding that), but something that pushes the envelope of what's deemed possible in indie game development.
+SpecuSim: The World Simulator is a gambit.
+It's a platform for games, and it will either fail and fall into obscurity, or earn a place in video game history as an inspiration for successful other game titles (while not necessarily ever being by itself very well known even still).
+The gambit is this: find ways to produce lots of meaningful content with relatively minor human effort.
+Compare it to Dwarf Fortress; something that pushes the envelope regarding what's deemed possible in indie game development while commercialization never being a huge priority.

+Even still it's going to take many, many years before there's much of anything worth playing.
+A complex simulated world that this platform for games is mostly useful for doesn't come easily.
 In fact, it's impossible for a lot of current systems to run the full game with playable performance, because the technologies used are chosen according to not what gives decent results today, but on the basis of "what might be" in the future.
+And to be even clearer of the intention of being a useful inspiration or even a basis for other projects, SpecuSim is permissively licensed.

+The main game mode of SpecuSim is a sandbox RPG.
+The main game mode and the platform (which is itself an extention to the Panda3D game engine) are developed in a close symbiosis, and hence the game mode can also be referred to as "SpecuSim".

 # Minimal installation
 With this installation you are limited to game modes that don't use natural language processing.